toradex/toradex-torizon-manifest/docs/building-torizon.md

 task executor and various application and BSP layers.

-Toradex TorizonCore is based on Linux microPlatform from foundries.io and therefor requires the meta-lmp layer.
+Toradex TorizonCore is based on Linux microPlatform from foundries.io and therefore requires the meta-lmp layer.

 ## Download Metadata